Improwised/kb.repairrabbit.github.io/content/features/invoices.md

 As you’ll select the store , system will display invoices of that particular store.
       (Screenshot)

 Process to see invoices of all stores together.
+(Underline this)

  Go to << Invoices
        (Screenshot)